Top Things to Do in Whistler This Winter

 Fire & Ice Show — Nighttime Spectacle

 Cap your day with fireworks, music, and pro freestyle skiing and snowboarding.
-The Fire & Ice show is a free, crowd-pleasing event that adds a festive vibe to Whistler’s winter evenings — check event schedules for dates and times.
+The Fire & Ice show is a free, crowd-pleasing event that adds a festive vibe to Whistler’s winter evenings — this family friedly show runs through the season and is not to be missed.
+Check event schedules for dates and times.

 Soar Above the Treetops: Winter Ziplining